NahuriraClintonie/Software-Design-Principles-Capstone/README.md

 ### Getting Help
 To report a specific problem or feature request, open a new issue on Github.
-For questions, suggestions, or anything else, email me at `Conrad@pahappa.com`
+For questions, suggestions, or anything else, email me at `clintonnahurira24@gmail.com`

 ### Author
-Name: Katusiime Conrad
+Name: Nahurira Clintonie
 <br>
-Email: Conrad@pahappa.com
+Email: clintonnahurira24@gmail.com